nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 {:toc}
   * Quick Start
   * Features
+    * Getting help: help
-    * Adding a player/ team/ lineup/ schedule: add
+    * Adding a player/ lineup/ schedule: add
-    * Deleting a player/ team/ lineup/ schedule: delete
+    * Deleting a player/ lineup/ schedule: delete
-    * Filtering players by position: filter
-    * Marking the attendance of player: mark
-    * Unmarking the attendance of players: unmark
-    * Tagging players by their position: tag
+    * Putting a player to a team/ lineup: put
     * Viewing the summary: view
-    * Finding a lineup or player: find
-    * Putting a player to a team/ lineup: put
-    * Updating a player/ team/ lineup/ schedule: update
+    * Updating a player/ lineup/ schedule: update
-    * Changing the theme of the UI
+    * Changing the theme of the UI: them
     * Saving the data: save
     * Loading data from user-specified file: load
     * Clearing all data: clear